-Cast your bait up close to cover such as boat docks, piers, walkways, floating gazebos, and natural cover such as sunken logs, overhanging branches, broken trees, and weed beds.
+Cast your bait up close to cover, such as boat docks, piers, walkways, and floating gazebos, and natural covers, such as sunken logs, overhanging branches, broken trees, and weed beds.
 Your retrieve should be slow and intentional, with quick twitches to make this bait splash the water surface a bit.

 While they are usually hungry and willing to strike, bass can sometimes be a bit stubborn to come out from hiding during the post spawn recovery period.
 Ploppers are a great way to deal with this problem.
 They are noisy, and I mean really noisy.
 Not only can they get the fish to pay attention, but they can even get sated bass to give some test nibbles.

-Strike King has some excellent crankbaits which work exceptionally well with bass, and they come in a huge range of colors too.
+Strike King has some excellent crankbaits that work exceptionally well with bass, and they come in a huge range of colors, too.
 With a crankbait, you want to match the color with the water clarity you are fishing in.
-For heavily stained water, go with a bold color, but in lightly stained or clear water you can opt for a natural sunfish pattern instead.
+For heavily stained water, go with a bold color, but in lightly stained or clear water, you can opt for a natural sunfish pattern instead.

 Other Tips for Landing Trophy Post Spawn Bass